 - Bake 55 minutes, or until golden and center tests done with a toothpick.
 Remove pans from oven to cooling rack and let cool for 10 minutes.
-Then turn breads out of pan onto rack to cool completely.
+Then turn breads out of pan onto rack to cool completely before slicing.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 330Total Fat: 8gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 7gCholesterol: 23mgSodium: 288mgCarbohydrates: 62gFiber: 3gSugar: 39gProtein: 4g

 Nutrition information is automatically calculated by Nutritionix.
 I am not a nutritionist and cannot guarantee accuracy.
 If your health depends on nutrition information, please calculate again with your own favorite calculator.